jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Co-evolution is another.
 Here two species become each other's environment.
 They appear as partners to a casual observer, but really both apply pressure the other must continually adapt to.
 Flowers and bees shape each other over millions of years: longer nectar tubes, longer tongues, neither intending the fit.
 In the short term, the result looks like partnership, in the long term it's really just two players locked on the same board, each using the other to advance itself.

-Epigenetics is another way to introduce new players, but with an important difference.
+Epigenetics is another way variation shows up, but with an important difference.
 Epigenetics is like a sophisticated control system for your genes.
 Imagine your DNA as a vast library, and epigenetic mechanisms are the librarians that decide which books (genes) get read and which remain closed.
-Genes therefore never change, but which genes get read does, sometimes by parental experiences and traumas.
-For example Dutch kids born in 1944-45 had increased obesity risk, higher rates of metabolic disorders, and altered insulin regulation linked to their parents' malnourishment during World War II.
+Genes therefore never change, but which genes get read does—sometimes shaped by conditions before birth.

+For example, Dutch children who were in the womb during the 1944–45 famine went on to have higher rates of obesity, diabetes, and cardiovascular disease.
+And since a woman's lifetime supply of eggs forms while she is herself a fetus, those eggs starved too—the grandchildren were smaller at birth.
+Three generations felt the same starvation event.

+Whether these marks reach a generation that never felt the famine is the harder question.
+Plants pass epigenetic changes down freely, and some worms carry them for dozens of generations.
+For mammals biologists are still arguing about how and when we pass on epigenetic markers.

 Epigenetics is nature's way of allowing organisms to mildly react to their environment without rewriting their entire genetic instruction manual.

 Epigenetics is one of the mechanisms behind what we call the phenotype, these are the observable physical, biochemical, and behavioral characteristics of an organism that result from the interaction between its genotype and the environment.
 Two acorns growing, one in sunshine, the other in a forest shade, will grow to be two different looking trees, even if having the same genes.